manateelazycat/lsp-bridge/README.md

 * lsp-bridge-restart-process: restart lsp-bridge process (only used for development)

 ## Options
-* lsp-bridge-completion-popup-predicates: The predicate function for completion menu, completion menu popup after all the functions pass
+* lsp-bridge-completion-popup-predicates: the predicate function for completion menu, completion menu popup after all the functions pass
-* lsp-bridge-completion-stop-commands: Completion menu will not popup if these commands are executed
+* lsp-bridge-completion-stop-commands: completion menu will not popup if these commands are executed
-* lsp-bridge-completion-hide-characters: Completion menu will not popup when cursor after those characters
+* lsp-bridge-completion-hide-characters: completion menu will not popup when cursor after those characters
-* lsp-bridge-diagnostics-fetch-idle： Diagnostic delay, start pulling diagnostic information 1 second after stopping typing
+* lsp-bridge-diagnostics-fetch-idle： diagnostic delay, start pulling diagnostic information 1 second after stopping typing
-* lsp-bridge-enable-auto-import: Automatic insert import code, disable by default
+* lsp-bridge-enable-auto-import: automatic insert import code, disable by default
-* lsp-bridge-enable-candidate-doc-preview: Preview of the candidate document, enable by default
+* lsp-bridge-enable-candidate-doc-preview: preview of the candidate document, enable by default
-* lsp-bridge-enable-signature-help: Show function parameter in minibufer, disable by default
+* lsp-bridge-enable-signature-help: show function parameter in minibufer, disable by default
-* lsp-bridge-org-babel-lang-list: List of language to support org-mode code block completion
+* lsp-bridge-org-babel-lang-list: list of language to support org-mode code block completion
-* lsp-bridge-disable-backup: Forbidden version manage of Emacs, enable by default
+* lsp-bridge-disable-backup: forbidden version manage of emacs, enable by default
-* lsp-bridge-enable-log: Enable the LSP message log, disable by default
+* lsp-bridge-enable-log: enable the LSP message log, disable by default
-* lsp-bridge-enable-debug: Enable program debugging, disable by default
+* lsp-bridge-enable-debug: enable program debugging, disable by default

 ## Customize language server configuration